nazmulhossainnihal/filter-du-pages/README.md

 1. Go to the [Releases section](https://github.com/YOUR_USERNAME/YOUR_REPO_NAME/releases) on GitHub

-2. Download the latest `facebook-page-filter.zip` file
+2. Download the latest `du-page-filter.zip` file

 3. Extract the ZIP file to a folder on your computer